-It was in 1954 that the great German Mercedes-Benz concern re-entered the car racing field with a vehicle designed and destined, to sweep all before it.
-And a great feature of that engine was its Desmodromic valve operating system, which dispenses with valve springs.
+It was in 1954 that the great German Mercedes-Benz concern re-entered the car racing field with a vehicle destined to sweep all before it.
+A great feature of that engine was its desmodromic valve operating system, which dispenses with valve springs.
 At about the same time, in a London workshop, a 500cc J.A.P engine was being modified to just that system of valve operation.
-Coincidence indeed ....
+Coincidence indeed ...

 In the search for more speed and greater reliability, he experimented with the then revolutionary idea of dispensing with the valve springs on a Triumph engine (the only unit of its day ideal for the purpose of conversion), contriving the opening and closing of each valve instead by a patented "push-pull" rocker controlled by a face-cam.

-Arnott garages Ltd were able to carry out a limited number of these conversions to private owner's existing engines for Ł90.
+Arnott Garages Ltd performed a limited number of these conversions to private owner's existing engines at a price of £90.
 The conversion consisted of the provision of the new valve gear together with the cam box.
 On the Arnott engine, the existing crankcase and timing chest parts had been modified to take the camshaft drive.
 However, a completely new crankcase was also planned for the conversion.
-Finally, the existing J.A.P head had an additional spark plug position
+Finally, the existing J.A.P head had an additional spark plug position.

 About the Speedway Workshop Archive